 I was first elected to the European Parliament in June 2009 for Ireland South, contributing to an historic victory for Fine Gael in the European Elections, polling 92,579 first preferences.
-I was re-elected to this position for a second term in May 2014 and again in May 2019, topping the poll once again with 118,444 first preferences.
+I was re-elected to this position for a second term in May 2014 and a third in May 2019, topping the poll once again with 118,444 first preferences.

-In the European Parliament, I sit on the Industry, Research and Energy (ITRE) Committee, the International Trade Committee (INTA) and the Human Rights Subcommittee (DROI).
+In the European Parliament, I sit on the Industry, Research and Energy (ITRE) Committee, the International Trade Committee (INTA) and the Constitutional Affairs Committee (AFCO).
 I am also a member of the European Parliament Delegations for relations with South Africa, the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).

 I am a member of the EPP Group, the largest and most influential Group in the European Parliament.
-I am also Leader of Fine Gael in the European Parliament; a role I was first appointed to by An Taoiseach Enda Kenny in August 2014.
+I am also Leader of Fine Gael in the European Parliament; a role I was first appointed to by then Taoiseach Enda Kenny in August 2014.

 In my first year in the European Parliament, I authored 3 reports on the International Fund for Ireland, the Future of Transport and the European Year of Volunteering.
 I have since contributed to reports on the Future of Agriculture, the Innovation Union, the European Dimension on Sport, Combating Early School Leaving and Unlocking the Potential of Cultural and Creative Industries, amongst others.

 I was elected President of the Gaelic Athletic Association in 2003, serving a full term until 2006.
-My presidency is seen as a landmark one in moving forward the Association on so many fronts – the introduction of Christy Ring Cup and Nicky Rackard Cups and the All-Ireland Junior and Intermediate Club Championships.
+My presidency is seen as a landmark one, during which the Association was brought forward on so many fronts – including the introduction of the Christy Ring and the Nicky Rackard Cups and the All-Ireland Junior and Intermediate Club Championships.